 6 things you need to do before bringing your new plant home

 Choose the right plant for your home

 Before you bring your new plant home, you’ll want to make sure you have adequate space to put your new plant.

-If the plant you’re buying is in a 6-inch pot, you’ll have to remember, the plant is going to grow.
-If you’re placing it in a bookshelf now, in a few months it’ll more than likely have to be relocated to another spot in your house.
+If the plant you’re buying is in a 6-inch pot, you’ll have to remember, that the plant is going to grow.
+If you’re placing it on a bookshelf now, in a few months it’ll more than likely have to be relocated to another spot in your house.
 That spot may or may not be sufficient for your plants’ needs.

 Just make sure your plant has enough room to spread its leaves and breath.

 You’ll also want to learn about the plants growing habits.
 Are they vining plants?
-Do they like to grow wide and bushy, or will they grow so tall, you may have to accommodate the plant by making a hole in the ceiling.
+Do they like to grow wide and bushy, or will they grow so tall, that you may have to accommodate the plant by making a hole in the ceiling?
 Okay, I’m kidding on that part, but you get the point.